snappylearn/dailysparks.snappylearn.com/replit.md

 Preferred communication style: Simple, everyday language.
 Landing page design: SaaS-friendly landing page with "Start Your Journey" CTA prominent in hero section.
 Onboarding design: Examination systems as buttons in a grid, when selected shows levels as buttons underneath.
 Clean, button-based interface preferred over dropdowns.
+Layout preferences: Sidebar navigation should only appear on the dashboard page, not on other pages like Quiz, Leaderboard, or Profile.

 ## System Architecture